elixir-lang/elixir-lang.github.com/getting-started/processes.markdown

         (stdlib) proc_lib.erl:239: :proc_lib.init_p_do_apply/3
 ```

-Besides providing better error logging, there are a couple other differences: `start/1` and `start_link/1` return `{:ok, pid}` rather than just the PID.
+Besides providing better error logging, there are a couple of other differences: `start/1` and `start_link/1` return `{:ok, pid}` rather than just the PID.
 This is what enables Tasks to be used in supervision trees.
-Furthermore, tasks provides convenience functions, like `Task.async/1` and `Task.await/1`, and functionality to ease distribution.
+Furthermore, Tasks provides convenience functions, like `Task.async/1` and `Task.await/1`, and functionality to ease distribution.

 We will explore those functionalities in the ***Mix and OTP guide***, for now it is enough to remember to use Tasks to get better logging.